LUNGTRACKER |

 Prepare your Excel or Text file (.csv, .xls, .xlsx or .txt) containing the mandatory and lung function parameters for the participants.
 Upload the file to the dedicated input field located on the left side of the calculator page.

 All the test points (outlined below) are utilized for the lung function tracker.
 Therefore, when preparing your Excel or Text file, ensure to include the mandatory variables: age(year),age(month), height, sex,ethnicity, measure spirometry type and at least one lung function parameters.
 Refer to the variables documentation below for details on optional input values.
 Ethnicity is a crucial variable for calculating reference lines, and valid values are specified below.
-Please use the column names in your Excel or text file as specified below.
+Please ensure that the column names in your Excel or Text file match exactly as specified below.

 Whenever possible, use fractional ages (in years and months) for pediatric cases to improve calculation accuracy while avoiding duplication of age information.
 Additionally, you can label the figure with either percentiles or standard deviation scores, placing the lower limit accordingly.
 Users can also select the graph display option—pre, post, both, or best—on the left side of the page.